emanuelfeld/civic.json-cli/README.rst

 Create a civic.json file
 ___________________________

-Run `civicjson init` from the base directory of your repository to initialize a civic.json file (with explanatory text).
+Run :code:`civicjson init` from the base directory of your repository to initialize a civic.json file (with explanatory text).

 Validate a civic.json file
 ___________________________

-Run `civicjson validate` from the folder containing your civic.json file.
+Run :code:`civicjson validate` from the folder containing your civic.json file.
 If there are any errors, it will output them to the console.

 Getting Involved
 =================